 New Safety Requirements for Carbon Monoxide Alarms

-Changes to the Ontario Fire Code related to carbon monoxide are coming into effect on January 1, 2026.
+Changes to the Ontario Fire Code related to carbon monoxide came into effect on January 1, 2026.

 Carbon monoxide, often called the “silent killer,” is an invisible, tasteless, and odourless gas that can be deadly.
 In Ontario, over 65% of carbon monoxide-related injuries and deaths occur in the home.

-Carbon Monoxide Alarm Rules: New carbon monoxide alarm rules are coming for existing homes — including detached and semi-detached houses, townhomes, and cottages.
-Find out about the updated safety requirements taking effect January 1, 2026.
+Updated carbon monoxide alarm requirements for existing homes — including detached and semi-detached houses, townhomes, and cottages — took effect January 1, 2026.

 You must have carbon monoxide alarms if: